Skip to content

 # SetupConfiguration

-setup_conf_idx : tinyint # configuration version
+setup_conf_idx : tinyint # unique ID number

 ---